-DB Plan - The Trustee's objective is to have enough money in the DB Plan to pay pensions now and in the future.
-However, the success of this relies on the employers (ie the Union the Churches and other bodies which employ members of the Scheme) continuing to support the Scheme because:
+The Trustee's objective is to have enough money in the Scheme to pay pensions now and in the future.
+However, the success of this relies on the participating employers continuing to support the Scheme because:

 - the funding level can fluctuate, and when there is a funding shortfall, the employers may well need to increase the rate of contributions, and - at some future date the target funding level may turn out not to be enough so that the employers will need to increase the rate of contributions.